This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Starting in the mid-1980s, the soybean oil industry began a multi-million dollar anti-saturated fat campaign.
 Saturated fats increased cholesterol, they said, and high cholesterol causes heart disease.
 The tropical oils (coconut, palm, and palm kernel oils) were singled out as being the worst offenders because of their high saturated fat content.

 Some, but not all, saturated fats can raise total cholesterol, (coconut and palm oils do NOT) but there is no solid evidence that high cholesterol actually causes heart disease.
 That is why high cholesterol is only considered a “risk factor” rather than a cause.
-In fact, it looks like high cholesterol is a protective response in the body against dangerous inflammation—which does cause heart disease.
+In fact, it looks like high cholesterol can be a protective response in the body against dangerous inflammation—which does cause heart disease.

 But that didn’t stop the soy industry.
 The soybean industry fed misleading information to gullible consumer advocate groups like The Center for Science in the Public Interest (CSPI), which were persuaded to begin their own campaigns against saturated fats.